-Sydney YIMBY is a grassroots community advocacy group, campaigning for abundant housing in Sydney.
+Sydney YIMBY is a grassroots community advocacy group, with hundreds of members campaigning for abundant housing in Sydney.

 You can find more about our activities and philosophy on the blog, or click the button below to get involved and improve your community.